 ERP systems are attractive because they offer the potential for lower costs and both increased productivity and customer satisfaction.
 In theory, ERP systems provide an opportunity for all functional areas within a firm to access and analyze a common database.
 This should allow for enterprise-wide coordination of relevant business processes.
 One of the most frequently mentioned shortcomings involves the costs of installation, and companies often fail to consider relevant costs such as upgraded hardware and employee training.
-Moreover, ERP implementation can be quite time consuming; actual implementation times may be 2 to 4 times longer than vendor estimates.
+Moreover, ERP systems implementation can be quite time-consuming; actual implementation times may be two to four times longer than vendor estimates.
 A third shortcoming of ERP systems is that they initially lacked strong application-specific logistical capabilities such as transportation or warehouse management systems.

 2-14.
-Refer back to the logistical activities listed in Chapter 1; pick two that you are interested in and research how they have been influenced by the Internet.
+Refer back to the logistical activities listed in Chapter 1; pick two that you're interested in and research how they have been influenced by the Internet.
 Are you surprised by your findings?
 Why or why not?

-There is any number of acceptable answers for this question.
+Many acceptable answers are possible for this question.